Bayeux war cemetery: Location

 The cemetery is located in Bayeux, in the Calvados commune, on the Boulevard Fabian Ware (D.5).
 It is located 24 kilometres north-west of Caen and 13 kilometres south of Arromanches-les-Bains.

 In culture

 The cemetery is the subject of a poem by Charles Causley, "At the British War Cemetery, Bayeux".
-He later stated that he had been inspired to write by his visit to the cemetery because it was the first war cemetery he had ever visited.
+Causley served in the Royal Navy during World War II, but not in Europe.
+This poem was written after his first visit to Normandy, in the summer of 1954.
+He stated that he had been inspired to write the piece because Bayeux was the first war cemetery he had ever visited.
+The theme of 'survivor's guilt' figures prominently in Causley's war poetry, and this poem is deeply affected by that condition.